header site background image

 Published on : May 07 2021

-The hospital was founded in the early 20th century by Henry J. Dart, a pharmacist from Montreal, who named it after his daughter Grace, who died of tuberculosis in 1898.
-The hospital opened its doors in 1907 and was a sanatorium for over 60 years.
-It had 101 beds.
+The hospital was founded in the early 20th century by Montreal pharmacist Henry J. Dart, who named it in honor of his daughter Grace, who died of tuberculosis in 1898.
+The hospital first opened its doors in 1907 on Sainte-Antoine Street.
+It later relocated to Sherbrooke Street, where the new Grace Dart Home Hospital, designed by architect David R. Brown in 1930, was inaugurated in 1932.
+For over 60 years, the 101-bed hospital operated as a sanatorium.

-In 2016, due to its dilapidation, the building, then called Grace Dart Pavilion, was closed and the beneficiaries were moved to 2 hospitals: at the Veterans Hospital of Sainte-Anne-de-Bellevue, in the west island, and at the Grace Dart Extended Care Center located on Sainte-Catherine Est, affiliated with the CIUSSS de l’Ouest-de-l’Île-de-Montréal.
+In 2016, due to its deteriorating condition, the building—then called the Grace Dart Pavilion—was closed, and residents were transferred to two other healthcare facilities: the Ste.
+Anne’s Hospital for Veterans in the West Island and the Grace Dart Extended Care Centre on Sainte-Catherine East, affiliated with the CIUSSS de l’Ouest-de-l’Île-de-Montréal.

-Since its closure, the complex, owned by the Extended Care Center, remains vacant and its future remains uncertain, although it has been identified as a building of exceptional heritage value according to the City of Montreal.
+Since its closure, the complex—owned by the Extended Care Centre—has remained vacant, and its future remains uncertain, although it has been identified by the City of Montreal as a building of exceptional heritage value.

 slider image